Project Astrebla

 Activities

-• Early dry season controlled burns conducted when conditions allow safe fire management
+• Annual planned burns conducted when conditions allow safe fire management, typically producing cooler, more controllable fires

 • Rotating burns targeting 3-5 year grass cycles to reduce fuel loads while maintaining habitat diversity